 Employer: Austin Fire Department

-As a Research Analyst Senior for the Austin Fire Department, I use my SPSS skills and research knowledge on a daily basis.
+As a Manager in the Office of the Fire Chief Research and Data for the Austin Fire Department, I use my SPSS skills and research knowledge on a daily basis.
 With my Master of Arts degree in Sociology, I have learned invaluable skills to conduct rigorous social research that has the potential to impact lives.